-Simply go to that answer you want to link to > Right-Click on the area near it > Inspect Element > look for the ID or Name attribute of the paragraph > and copy it to the clipboard.
+Simply go to that answer you want to link to and Right-Click on the area near it.
+From the right-click menu choose the Inspect Element option.

 Next, take the URL of the web page and append the #ID at the end of it.